 - Organizations requesting funds for direct relief funds should demonstrate an ability to manage disbursing funds directly to landlords on behalf of tenants.
 Direct relief funds that disburse rental payments directly to tenants are ineligible for this year's competition.
 Additionally, all TD funds are restricted to use for rental payment assistance only.

-Notification of awards will be made by mid-February 2021.
+Notification of awards will be made in Spring 2021.

 For any questions regarding the Housing for Everyone competition please contact us at US-CharitableGiving@TD.com.
 Please include "Housing for Everyone" in the subject line.